What Is Developmental Trauma?

 Perry’s Neurosequential Model of Therapeutics (NMT) provides a framework of brain development for work with developmental trauma.
-By using Perry’s framework, therapists can precisely target their work to whatever stage a child was in when trauma took place.
+Using Perry’s framework, therapists can precisely target their work to whatever stage a child was in when trauma took place.

 Traumatized children, Perry writes (2007), “need patterned repetitive experiences appropriate to their development needs, needs that reflect the age at which they missed important stimuli or had been traumatized, not their current chronological age.”